Stephen Shin: Fictional character biography

-Stephen Shin is a marine biologist who befriends lighthouse keeper Tom Curry and his son with the sea-dwelling Atlanna, Arthur Curry, the future Aquaman.
+Stephen Shin is a marine biologist who befriends lighthouse keeper Thomas Curry and his son with the sea-dwelling Atlanna, Arthur Curry, the future Aquaman.
 He has more knowledge of Atlantis than any other surface-dweller.
 Shin helps Arthur develop his powers, but turns on his protege when he refuses to reveal the location of Atlantis.

 Some years later, Aquaman and Mera visit Shin, asking for his help to identify strange sea creatures.
 He does, but is angered when Aquaman refuses to let him keep one.

-It is later revealed that Shin previously knew Black Manta and met Arthur and Thomas Curry when the former was a child.
+Aquaman and Mera visit Stephen Shin to see if he can help figure out the Atlantean artifact that they have and if he knows of the identity of the person who sank Atlantis.
+Shin states that it was possible for someone to sink Atlantis and mentions that it has enemies due to it being the most powerful civilization in the world.
+A woman named Ya'Wara breaks into Shin's house to kill him, only for Mera to take action.
+When Aquaman breaks up the fight, Ya'Wara tells him that Black Manta killed Kahina, took the gold seal that she had, and believed Shin told Black Manta about it.

+As Ya'Wara believes that Shin is in league with Black Manta, Aquaman says that they need him to find the missing relics as Aquaman has Shin start looking.
+He warns Shin that if he is in any way connected to Kahina's death, he will allow Ya'Wara to feed him to her pet jaguar.
+Shin returns to work on the Atlantean black box as Mera asks him about Black Manta and what he knows about the Others.

+Shin explains that he met Thomas Curry and his son Arthur years ago when Thomas saved his life during an expedition that went awry.
+Shin later encountered a treasure hunter who had been shipwrecked off the coast of Iceland and had fought off a group of pirates.
+Mera believes the treasure hunter to have been Black Manta, which Shin confirms.
+It is revealed that Aquaman inadvertently killed Black Manta's father Jesse while attacking his boat years prior.

+When Black Manta arrives to abduct Stephen Shin, Mera fights him until Black Manta stuns Mera and teleports away with Shin.
+Black Manta tries to get Shin to help him access King Atlan's tomb.
+Shin declines, refusing to betray Aquaman again; he had previously revealed Aquaman's existence to the public.

 Stephen Shin is later seen in the underwater Triton Base while Aquaman is fighting a sea monster called the Karaqan.
 When a diver named Coombs is attacked by sharks and saved by Aquaman, Shin brings him to the Triton Base for treatment.
-During this time, Coombs is experimented on by Dr. Edrid Orson and given shapeshifting abilities, which he primarily uses to assume the abilities of aquatic animals by the time Shin and Dr. Voss arrived at Dr. Orson's laboratory.
+Coombs is experimented on by Dr. Edrid Orson and given shapeshifting abilities, which he primarily uses to assume the abilities of aquatic animals.